SUNET/edusign-app/ERRORS.md

 eduPersonAssurance attribute during ligin).
 It is shown in the box corresponding to the invitation.

-    You don't provide the required securiry level, please make sure to provide level %(level)s
+    You don't provide the required security level, please make sure to provide level %(level)s

     Missing in Swedish